 Point-of-sale software is essential for both brick-and-mortar and eCommerce stores to aid in the sales process.
 And, in recent years, the industry has seen a variety of changes in how the sales process takes place, including the rise in popularity of cashless payments, mobile payments, online stores, and more.
 These existing and emerging trends present a challenge for store owners, as they will continue to shape how businesses adopt eCommerce POS Integration.

-The global point of sale (POS) software market is forecast to grow in the coming years, reaching a size of 42.5 billion U.S. dollars by 2027 - a more than threefold increase from 2018.
-POS application systems include functions such as sale, inventory, stock counting, etc.
+The global point of sale (POS) software market is forecast to grow in the coming years, reaching a size of 42.5 billion U.S. dollars by 2027, a more than threefold increase from 2018.
+POS application systems include functions such as sales, inventory, stock counting, etc.

 eCommerce stores have been around for a long time and show no signs of slowing down.
 Businesses are more likely to create their own virtual stores to cater to this growing market as the number of Internet users grows.

 Online stores offer people a quick and convenient shopping experience, and with multiple transactions taking place at the same time, POS software can help you streamline the sales process taking place online.

 A point of sale (POS) system is a hardware and software combination that allows merchants to take orders and accept payments at a physical location such as a store, food truck, or industrial trade show.

 There are numerous advantages to using a POS, like collecting payments both online and in-person, synchronizing inventory between your online and offline stores, and even developing products in the POS that can be “pushed” and uploaded to your BigCommerce site.

 There are numerous POS options available for businesses, ranging from simple processors to cloud solutions for large enterprises with complex sales plans.
 In general, they can be classified as follows: